kumarabhishek188/Resume-Builder-Using-React/README.md

 # Resume Builder - React Application

-This project is a simple Resume Builder developed using React.
+This project is a Resume Builder developed using React.
 The application allows users to fill out their personal information, skills, experience, and education to dynamically generate a resume.

 ## Features